SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 to allow that symbol to be used in inlinable code that's defined in the same module as the declaration.
 The declaration must have the ``internal`` access level modifier.
+A structure or class marked ``usableFromInline`` can use only types that are public or ``usableFromInline`` for its properties.
+An enumeration marked ``usableFromInline`` can use only types that are public or ``usableFromInline`` for the raw values and associated values of its cases.

 Like the ``public`` access level modifier, this attribute